temporalio/documentation/blog/2021-08-11-airbyte-case-study.md

 <!--truncate-->

-This case study is based on an interview with [Abhi Vaidyanatha](https://www.linkedin.com/in/avaidyanatha/) and [Jared Rhizor](https://www.linkedin.com/in/jrhizor/) who were key players in Temporal adoption within Airbyte
+*This case study is based on an interview with [Abhi Vaidyanatha](https://www.linkedin.com/in/avaidyanatha/) and [Jared Rhizor](https://www.linkedin.com/in/jrhizor/) who were key players in Temporal adoption within Airbyte.*

 ### Context